xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

 We classify the chains of thought by asking GPT-4 to classify the chains of thought according to the two dimensions defined previously.
 We instruct GPT-4 to split the model into two parts, the premises and the conclusion, and then classify the premises as true or false, and the conclusion as entailed or non-entailed.

 Recall that in confabulation, the model's premises are false but the conclusion is entailed, and in non-entailment, the model's premises are true but the conclusion is not entailed.
-We show the confabulation and non-entailment rates on the Sports Understanding dataset in the table below.
+We show the confabulation and non-entailment rates on the Sports Understanding dataset in the table below.[^15]

 <div style="max-width:600px; margin:0 auto; overflow-x:auto;">
   <table style="width:100%; table-layout: fixed;">